 He sighed again.
 “You are doing that on purpose.”

-The shadowy raven perched on his shoulder started tilting and moving its head like any normal clueless bird, making Asterios roll his eyes.
+The shadowy raven sitting on his shoulder started tilting and moving its head like any normal, clueless bird, making Asterios roll his eyes.
 He definitely enjoyed messing with people.

 “Alright.
 Let’s move on.
 We need a way to get to the town without having to run through all of these monsters.”